Mohamed-Ayaan358/Personal-Website/data/blog/web-review(fampay).md

   1. ### <ins>Django and DRF</ins> ->

-     Most people dont know that Django was named after the jazz guitarist, `Django Reinhardt`, and just like it's namesake it is quite the jazzy framework. ;)
+     Most people don't know that Django was named after the jazz guitarist, `Django Reinhardt`, and just like it's namesake it is quite the jazzy framework. ;)

-     The entire point of using Django is to not reinvent the wheel, and considering that Fampay would be more preoccupied with the UPI layer as well as make an intuitive frontend.
+     The entire point of using Django is to not reinvent the wheel, and considering that FamPay would be more preoccupied with the UPI layer as well as make an intuitive frontend.
      There are several reasons as to why you want to use Django:

      A) Simple Syntax <br/>